Balbriggan: Economy

 The Department of Foreign Affairs has located a passport production facility in Balbriggan.
 There is also a proposal to relocate the Drogheda International Seaport to the Bremore Port area to the north of the town.
 Local development bodies expect that the proposed Bremore Port and orbital motorway projects, as well as the existing M1 motorway and Belfast – Dublin railway, are major draws to prospective companies with large logistical sectors hoping to expand or set up in the Fingal area.

 Wavin has been manufacturing plastic pipes in their purpose-built facility in Balbriggan since 1962.

+The coworking community Fumbally Exchange established a offices on Railway Street in 2012 with the support of Balbriggan Enterprise Development Group.
+The office was formally launched by Minister for Health, James Reilly and was described by Ballbriggan Chamber of Commerce as "a vital step in the economic regeneration of the town".

 Hosiery fabric

 Balbriggan was a well-known hosiery cloth manufacturer.
-A fine cotton fabric suitable for men's underwear was named after the city.
-The city prospered as a result of the manufacture of the fabric.
+A fine cotton fabric suitable for men's underwear was named after the town.
+The town prospered as a result of the manufacture of the fabric.

 Local government

 Balbriggan is a local electoral area of Fingal, electing five councillors to Fingal County Council.
 It contains the electoral divisions of Balbriggan Rural, Balbriggan Urban, Holmpatrick and Skerries.

 Balbriggan had town commissioners under the Towns Improvement (Ireland) Act 1854.
 This became a town council in 2002.
 The jurisdictional area of the town was increased in 2009.
 In common with all town councils, it was abolished in 2014.

 It was within the rural district of Balrothery, which was abolished in 1930.

 The old Balbriggan Town Hall, which was opened in St. George's Square in 1936, was demolished and replaced by a new structure in 2005.
 It served as home to Balbriggan Town Council until the council's dissolution in 2014.